Are you getting results from your digital marketing & social media efforts? Are you paying for vague services without knowing what really works?

 Spencer X Smith bio

 Spencer X Smith is the founder of social media marketing company AmpliPhi, and an instructor at the University of Wisconsin and Rutgers University.
-He was formerly a VP of Sales for two Fortune 100 companies.
+He's formerly a VP of Sales for two Fortune 100 companies.

-He's been called a "Social Media Expert" by Forbes, and AmpliPhi is the winner of four consecutive (2016-2019) InBusiness Magazine Executive Choice Awards for Social Media Consulting Company.
+Spencer is deemed a "Social Media Expert" by Forbes, and AmpliPhi is the winner of five consecutive (2016-2020) InBusiness Magazine Executive Choice Awards for Social Media Consulting Company.
 Spencer has spoken at over 250 events since 2015, including a presentation at the New York Stock Exchange in 2017.

 His book "ROTOMA: The ROI of Social Media Top of Mind" was featured in Forbes, and is an Amazon Bestseller.